 No. I must not.
-Now, with the bottom line of this article all spoiled at the starting line, and the cliffhanging question unraveled in the subheading, I can merely offer you the “why” behind the “no”.
+Now, with the bottom line of this article all spoiled at the starting line, I can merely offer you the why behind the no.

-And, wearing a consumerist longing underneath a society-washed skin, the traveler’s flesh is weak in resisting the temptation.
-So he throws some beaches and mountains into the cart, a little bit of hiking, a bunch of UNESCO World Heritage sites, tops it up with some charming colonial towns and dashes to the next aisle.
-He travels quickly and is quick to brag about the items crossed off the list, is the credo.
+But, wearing a consumerist longing underneath a thin skin covered with society’s fingerprints, the traveler’s flesh is weak in resisting the temptation.
+So (s)he throws some beaches and mountains into the cart, a little bit of hiking here and there, a bunch of UNESCO World Heritage sites, tops it up with some charming colonial towns and dashes to the next aisle.
+Travel quickly and be quick to brag about the items crossed off the list, is the credo.
 The breadth and depth of immersion and individual experience doesn’t fit into such airtight and waterproof schedules.

-"Not before the Lonely Planet tells everyone that the next noteworthily stimulating spot is reached, does the gang look up, as tough tourist destinations were isolated islands of beauty, sprinkling an otherwise ugly nature."
+"Not before the Lonely Planet tells everyone that we’ve reached the next noteworthily stimulating spot does the gang look up, as tough tourist destinations were isolated islands of beauty within a sea of bleh insignificance."

-I’m on a bus, music in my ear, watching the mesmerizing movie of ever new landscapes and roadside villages flying by.
-Then my eyes wander over the people around me and I see oblivion: there’s hangover guy with his neon-colored “drink triple, see double, act single” tank top, drooling all over Sarah’s North Face hiking combo; elephant pants Erica is whatsapping Jennifer back home about how she’s not looking at the country outside the window; Birkenstock Bernd and Rastafarian curd are reading their guide books, while the discoveries between the lines are passing them by unconsidered; and there’s me, the condescending crank scribbling down these lines.
+I’m on a bus, music in my ear, watching the riveting movie of ever new landscapes and roadside villages flying by.
+Then my eyes wander to the people around me and I see oblivion: Hangover Hank with his neon-colored “drink triple, see double, act single” tank top is drooling all over Sarah’s North Face hiking combo; Elephant-Pants Eleisha is whatsapping Jennifer back home about how she’s not looking at the country outside the window; Birkenstock Bernd and Rastafarian Ralph are reading their guidebooks while the discoveries between the lines are passing them by unconsidered; and there’s me, the condescending crank scribbling down these lines.

-Not before the Lonely Planet tells everyone that the next noteworthily stimulating spot is reached, does the gang look up, as tough tourist destinations were isolated islands of beauty, sprinkling an otherwise ugly nature.
+Not before the Lonely Planet tells everyone that we’ve reached the next noteworthily stimulating spot does the gang look up, as tough tourist destinations were isolated islands of beauty within a sea of bleh insignificance.
 Finally, having hit the next vantage point, we can yank out our selfie sticks and turn our backs on the acclaimed landscape.

 Popayan / Colombia You might have seen the Grand Canyon; but have you seen this green canyon somewhere along the bus ride between Popayan and Pasto in Colombia?

-Once you get to the not so lonely places, it's time to check in at a hostel full of rad backpackers and get the beer pong started.
-Tell me again – how is that any different from the all inclusive vacation we so fiercely loath?
+Once you get to the not so lonely places, it's time to check in at a hostel brimming with rad backpackers and get the beer pong started.
+Tell me again – how is that any different from the all-inclusive vacation we are so above?

 “How’s it goin’ mate?
 What’s your name?”

-“Yeah, not too bad.
+“Yeah, good man.
 I’m Yournewmate.
 What about yourself?”